christiandimitri/MPDA18_MastersThesis/FinalThesisPaper.md

     * *The network of principle curvature lines* see (@fig:conjugateNetworks left).
     * In a translation surface of the form $p(u,v)$ $\mathbf{p}(u)$ a sectional curve is translated along another curve generatrix $\mathbf{p}(v)$ and vice versa see @fig:TranslationPrinciples.

-* Not suited for PQ meshes:
+* Less suited for PQ meshes:
     * *Epipolar curves*: The translation of a point $p$ along a line $l$ and the intersection of the planes through the points $p(i)$ with that surface $\Phi$ generates asymptotic curves that are not suited for such meshing see (@fig:conjugateNetworks center).
     * *Isophotic curves are conjugate to the system of the steepest descent curves respecting the z-axis* see (@fig:conjugateNetworks right).